Liverpool summer transfer targets: Thiago, Lewis & the players on Klopp's wish list | Goal.com

 Could an alternative be sourced?
 Liverpool have watched the likes of Leon Bailey at Bayer Leverkusen and Samuel Chukwueze of Villarreal in the past, while there have been some links with Wolves flier Adama Traore, too.
 None, though, look an ideal fit - certainly not in the Werner mould.

 It would be no surprise to see Liverpool persist with Origi, ask more of Minamino and thrust Brewster into the squad next season, though recent links with Leicester star Harvey Barnes are intriguing.
-The England under-21 certainly has fans in the Reds' recruitment team.
+The England Under-21 international certainly has fans in the Reds' recruitment team.

 Elsewhere, reports in Germany continue to link the Reds with a move for Bayern Munich star Thiago Alcantara, though Anfield sources privately have suggested that a deal is unlikely, if not impossible.